Mike Tyson: Tyson vs. Jones

 It was announced in July 2020 that Tyson had signed a contract to face former four-division world champion, Roy Jones Jr., in an eight-round exhibition fight.
 Mixed martial arts coach Rafael Cordeiro was selected to be Tyson's trainer and cornerman.
 The bout—officially sanctioned by the California State Athletic Commission (CSAC)—was initially scheduled to take place on September 12 at the Dignity Health Sports Park in Carson, California, however, the date was pushed back to November 28 in order to maximize revenue for the event.
 The fight went the full eight rounds and was declared a draw.
 The fight was a split draw and the three judges scored the fight as follows: Chad Dawson (76–76 draw), Christy Martin (79–73 for Tyson), and Vinny Pazienza (76–80 for Jones).

 Tyson vs. Mayweather

-On September 4, 2025, it was announced that Tyson and Floyd Mayweather Jr. have agreed to fight each other in an exhibition bout some time in Spring 2026.
+On September 4, 2025, it was announced that Tyson and Floyd Mayweather Jr. would fight each other in an exhibition bout some time in Spring 2026.
+In March 2026, however, Tyson would break his hand while training, resulting in his planned exhibition bout with Mayweather being repeated delayed.
+As of May 20, 2026, this bout was planned to take place in the fall of 2026.
+However, Mayweather would later be sued for breach of contract.
+In June 2026, Mayweather was revealed to be by now more adamant on securing a fight with Mike Zambidis.
+While Mayweather's planned bout with Zambidis in June 2026 was cancelled due to contract obligations with CSI Sports Events to fight both Tyson and Manny Pacquiao, a judge would later grant Mayweather a motion to pursue this fight.
+With Mayweather opting to instead focus more on pursuing a bout with Zambidis, as well as still being subjugated to a breach of contract lawsuit, the future of Mayweather's planned exhibition bout with Tyson was deemed uncertain, though Tyson made clear in an interview with Ring that he was still eager to participate in the planned exhibition fight with Mayweather.